News and Industry

 You can apply for your ballot online, or contact your state’s government by phone or email to request an application be mailed to your current address.

 Your state will have a specific deadline for receiving your application, so it’s important to look at your state’s guidelines.
 The sooner your application is received, the sooner you will receive your mail-in ballot and avoid potential post office problems.

 Each state has different deadlines for when your ballot must be received by your board of elections.
-To ensure your ballot is mailed in time to be counted, mail your ballot as soon as possible.
+Mail your ballot as soon as possible to ensure it is received in time to be counted.
 The sooner you mail it in, the more confident you can be you won’t miss deadlines despite ongoing post office problems.